Airport Planning and Operations

 In a nutshell

-The aviation industry is facing unprecedented challenges, not least the need to develop more sustainable practices.
+The COVID-19 pandemic has left aviation facing unprecedented challenges, not least the need to develop more sustainable practices in the recovery.
 Prepare for a career where you can lead this change with our new Sustainable Air Transport Operations and Planning postgraduate degree.

 - Build analytical skills and practical techniques needed to identify challenges and find solutions to facilitate sustainable growth of air transport based on environmental, economic and social pillars